charite/topodombar/README.md

 - Java '1.7.0 55'

 ### Input data
-The following input data is needed for the analysis:
+The following input data is needed for the analysis (see below for information on file formats):
 * CNV file
 * Domain file
 * Boundary file